 Cold Medicine Interactions With Antidepressants

-Many people around the world are prescribed some sort of antidepressant medication.
-Antidepressants are typically prescribed by psychiatrists or primary care physicians to improve depression symptoms.
+Many people around the world are prescribed to some sort of antidepressant medication.
+Psychiatrists or primary care physicians typically prescribe antidepressants to improve depression symptoms.

 Since antidepressants cause changes in the brain, it is recommended that they’re not mixed with other drugs or substances.
 Some medicines, however, can be purchased over the counter and used with almost no thought.
 So what would happen if someone on antidepressants woke up with a cold and took a few pills to relieve it?

 What Antidepressants Do to the Body & Mind

 Antidepressants work to balance the neurotransmitters in the brain, which affect mood and emotions.
 When someone with depression takes antidepressant medication daily, they should begin to feel positive changes in their mood, appetite, concentration, and sleeping patterns.

 They do, however, come with some side effects as well.
 Everyone who takes antidepressants will likely have a unique experience, especially considering that there are various different types of antidepressants.
 These problems are usually mild and will typically go away after someone has been using antidepressants for a few weeks.